RatherRude/Elite-Dangerous-AI-Integration/docs/plugins/Development.md

 ...
 ```

-For further details, see the [HelloWorld example plugin](./plugins/HelloWorld) for more examples, or [Join our Discord](https://discord.gg/9c58jxVuAT).
+For further details or questions, [Join our Discord](https://discord.gg/9c58jxVuAT).

 ## Python Dependencies
 If your plugin needs additional 3rd party Python modules, then you need to package them along with your plugin.